CompInterp/CompInterp.github.io/_pages/about_ward.md

 **How can the _compositional design_ of a model's structure improve its _compositional behaviour_?**

 My PhD project, Q-CHARM, explores this question by distinguishing between the architecture of a model (its **compositional design**) and the structure that emerges during learning (its **compositional behaviour**).
 The goal is to uncover how architectural inductive biases can support interpretability, generalisation, and creative reasoning.
-Learn more about me [here](https://wardgauderis.github.io/)!
+Learn more about my work [here](https://wardgauderis.github.io/)!

 <!-- prettier-ignore-start -->
 *[compositionality]: Compositionality is the algebraic capacity to understand and produce novel combinations from known components.